Ashy5000/polycash/docs/whitepaper/instructions.md

 **JmpCond**

-The JmpCond instruction, represented by the hex instruction code 0x0012, jumps to the instruction specified by the line number stored in the buffer at Loc if the buffer at Cond stores a value other than 0x0000000000000000.
+The JmpCond instruction, represented by the hex instruction code 0x0012, jumps to the instruction specified by the line number Loc if the buffer at Cond stores a value other than 0x0000000000000000.
 If Loc or Cond do not exist, a local error is thrown into ResDst.

 JmpCond [Loc] [Cond] [ResDst]

+**Call**

+The Call function, represented by the hex instruction code 0x0021, jumps to the line Loc.
+If Loc does not exist, a local error is thrown into ResDst.

+Call [Loc] [ResDst]

+**Ret**

+The Ret instruction, represented by the hex instruction code 0x0022, jumps to the line where the Call instruction was last run.

+Ret

+**5.1.3.5** Contract instructions

+**Exit**

+The Exit instruction, represented by the hex instruction code 0x0000, returns from the smart contract with exit code Status.

+Exit [Status]

+**ExitBfr**

+The ExitBfr instruction, represented by the hex instruction code 0x0001, returns from the smart contract with the exit code stored in the buffer at StatusBfr.
+If StatusBfr does not exist, a local error is thrown into ResDst.

+ExitBfr [StatusBfr] [ResDst]